The Napa Valley Guide

 CeladonNapa River Inn, 500 Main St., Napa | 707.254.9690

 Greg Cole (the former Executive Chef and owner) originally came to Napa to work for Chef Jeanty (of Bistro Jeanty fame) in the kitchen at Domaine Chandon.
 This spring, he and his wife sold their share in this cozy restaurant to their long-time General Manager and Chef de Cuisine Marcos Uribe took over as head chef.
 Not to worry—Uribe has been trained by Cole over many years, and we've heard the menu and food quality are still just as good.

 Cindy’s Backstreet Kitchen1327 Railroad Ave., St. Helena | 707.963.1200

-Cindy's Backstreet Kitchen (named for Chef Cindy Pawlcyn who, with a James Beard award under her belt, is a big name in Napa's food scene) is housed in a cool little 1920's building that used to be a bordello.
-The menu is a nice mix, with items that feel elevated, but not too fancy to keep this from being a neighborhood joint.
+Cindy's Backstreet Kitchen (named for Chef Cindy Pawlcyn who, with a James Beard award under her belt, is a big name on Napa's food scene) is housed in a cool little 1920's building that used to be a bordello.
+The menu is a nice mix, with items that feel elevated, but not too fancy to keep it from being a neighborhood joint.
 Pawlcyn makes great use of the restaurant's wood-fired oven with duck meatballs and braised pork shoulder, or try classics like the avocado and papaya salad or the lobster cobbler.

 Farmstead738 Main St., St. Helena | 707.963.4555